 It is considered that black and white colors symbolize the black and white horses of the legendary founders of the city – Senius and Aschius.

-In 1339 were started further works – construction of the giant main body of the cathedral, which would increase the size of cathedral more than twice and make it larger than any other cathedral in the world.
+In 1339 were started further works – construction of the giant main body of the cathedral, which would increase the size of the cathedral more than twice and make it larger than any other cathedral in the world.

-Floor of the unfinished cathedral was made – and is used as a parking lot and floor of museum.
+Floor of the unfinished cathedral was made – and is used as a parking lot and floor of the museum.

 Architecture and art treasures

 Siena Cathedral is built in Tuscany Romanesque style, with many details and ornamentation in Gothic style.
-This beautiful building in the plan has a form of a Latin cross, it has dome and tall bell tower.
+This beautiful building in the plan has a form of a Latin cross, it has a dome and a tall bell tower.

 Dome is topped with a gilded lantern, which was made by Gian Lorenzo Bernini and resembles the Sun.